 Why Curves on Rural Highways Can Be Dangerous for Motorcyclists

 Sharp curves on rural highways can present added challenges for motorcycle riders, especially when speed, roadway surface conditions, or visibility reduce the ability to maintain control.
-Motorcycles require careful balance and steering adjustments through curves, and sudden corrections may increase the risk of crossing into opposing lanes.
+As a result, motorcycles require precise balance and steering through curves, and sudden corrections may increase the risk of crossing into opposing lanes.

-After a serious motorcycle collision, investigators commonly review tire marks, roadway geometry, and vehicle positioning to better understand how control was lost before the crash occurred.
+After a serious motorcycle collision, investigators review tire marks, roadway geometry, and vehicle positioning to better understand how control was lost prior to the crash.
+Furthermore, these findings, along with scene measurements and any available witness accounts, help reconstruct the sequence of events and identify contributing roadway or environmental factors.